Tips and Tricks for Sewing with Knits

 Do not pull the fabric as it goes through the feed dogs: you may risk breaking your needle and damaging your machine if you do.

-If you have a zigzag machine, set your stitch length to the narrowest zigzag setting (.5mm on many machines), and your stitch length to between 2.5mm and 3mm.
-If you have a very thick knit, you may need a longer stitch length.
+If you have a zigzag machine, set your stitch length to the narrowest zigzag setting (0.5 mm on many machines), and your stitch length to between 2.5 mm and 3 mm.
+If you have a thick knit, you may need a longer stitch length.
 You do not need to stretch the fabric as you sew.
 The slight zigzag will give you the stretch needed.

 This stitch has more stretch than a regular straight stitch, and is perfect for giving you a professional-looking finish.
 Before stitching your garment, make a test on a scrap of fabric.
 Double needles may require some adjustments to your needle and bobbin tension to achieve a smooth, flat hem.
 Mark your hem on the right side of your garment.
 I like to use tailor’s chalk that can easily brush or wash away.
 Then sew along this marking so your double row of stitches is on the right side.